-Donna Meoli is the Director of Spiritual Formation and Youth Ministries.
-Spiritual Formation is the process by which people are shaped by God’s love and enabled to grow in their faith.
+Donna Meoli is the Director of Children and Youth Ministries.
+In this position she oversees spiritual formation, the process by which people are shaped by God’s love and enabled to grow in their faith.
 It is the journey that all Christians are encouraged to take that will open our hearts to a deeper connection with God and enable us to became disciples of Christ.
 Donna has been a member since 1991 and has been working with the youth since 1993.
 It is her belief that every experience can lead us closer to a relationship with Jesus.
 Donna’s main focus is providing meaningful activities for the children and youth of Emmanuel including Sunday School and the Middle and High School Youth Ministry.
 She lives in Elkridge with her husband and three sons.

 Rev. Kim is Emmanuel’s Minister of Pastoral Care and New Members.
 She served as a pastor in the United Methodist Church for 28 years, 21 of those were as the United Methodist Chaplain at the University of Maryland.
 She is passionate about helping people experience the grace of God in a variety of ways.
 She is currently working with the Lay Pastoral Care Team to care for members of Emmanuel during the ups and downs of life, and seeking to connect and nurture visitors and new members of Emmanuel.

 Matt Upshaw comes to Emmanuel from southern Indiana, where he served six years as a pastor in a Wesleyan-affiliated evangelical holiness denomination.
 In June 2018, Matt and his family moved to Laurel so his wife, Amanda, could start a new job in Washington D.C.
 Matt has his bachelor’s and master’s degrees in ministry (M.A.) and religion and business (B.A.).
 He enjoys serving at Emmanuel in a variety of ways, focusing primarily on communications as well as children’s ministry programs.